FuelLabs/sway-rfcs/rfcs/0010-references.md

 ## Data types

 In Sway there are two types of data types.
-Primitives and References.
+Value types and Reference types.

-Primitives are allocated on the stack.
-They live for the lifetime of the function they are declared in.
+Value types live for the lifetime of the function they are declared in.
 They are passed and returned by value, which means their value is directly copied.
-Primitives include `u8`, `u16`, `u32`, `u64`, tuples such as `()`, `(u8, u64)` and pointers such as `*mut u8`.
+Value types include `u8`, `u16`, `u32`, `u64`, tuples such as `()`, `(u8, u64)` and pointers such as `*mut u8`.

-References are allocated on the heap and represented on the stack by a pointer to the heap.
-They are passed and returned by reference, which means the pointer is copied and still points to the same heap data.
+Reference types are represented by a pointer to a memory region and can have a dynamic size.
+They are passed and returned by reference, which means the pointer is copied and still points to the same data.

 There are two kinds of references.
 Slim and fat.